Mississauga—Centre June 2, 2022 Election Candidate & Party Leader

 In March of 2010 Hydrofuel Inc. released a video of two new ammonia fuel conversions for vehicles and electrical power generators which can be seen at http://nh3fuel.com

 In January of 2011, they released the original printed and new digital versions of the “HYWY 101©” Knowledge Map and several new digital search tools on the internet at http://vez.com or http://hywy101.com

 During the 2014 Ontario General Election Greg founded and became leader of the None of the Above Party of Ontario and ran as one of the eight founding candidates.
 Greg ran again in the Feb.
 2016 Whitby-Oshawa by-election.
 Details on the NOTA Party are on their http://nota.ca website.

-In October of 2015, Greg was listed in the Journal of Cleaner Production as a Co-Author of “Comparative Life Cycle Assessment of Various Ammonia Production Methods.”
-This and several other research papers with the University of Ontario Institute of Technology (UOIT) have been published in peer reviewed journals and the AIChE journal from the 2017 convention.
-All are available on the Hydrofuel Inc. website.
+In October of 2016, Greg was listed in the Journal of Cleaner Production as a Co-Author of “Comparative Life Cycle Assessment of Various Ammonia Production Methods.”
+In May of 2017 he was listed in Environmental Management as Co-Author of “Impact Assessment and Environmental Evaluation of Various Ammonia Production Processes.
+This and several other research papers with the Ontario Tech University (OTU), also know as the University of Ontario Institute of Technology (UOIT), have been published in peer reviewed journals and the AIChE journal from the 2017 convention.

 Kathy and Greg are also developing new Learning, “alternative health” and well-being modalities.
 They continue to push the envelope and show how enlightened self interest can be used for the common good.